AkshayReddyy16/Rule-Engine-with-AST/README.md

-# Rule Engine with AST - Internship Program Submission
+# Rule Engine with AST

 ## Objective
 The goal of this project is to develop a 3-tier rule engine application with a simple UI, API, and backend.
 The application determines user eligibility based on attributes such as age, department, income, spend, etc. The rules governing eligibility are represented using an Abstract Syntax Tree (AST), which allows dynamic creation, combination, and modification of these rules.